unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

  {% endhighlight %}

 Step 3: Select B and move to B as B is the cheapest node.

 Step 4: Update the distance table based on distance from B to each of these nodes.
+We need to keep two things in mind,

+  `1.` That the `distance table` tracks the shortest distance.
+We compute the new shortest distance by adding the distance from `Start` to `the current node` with the `distance from current node` to the node which is the `hashtable key`.

+  `2.` The `distance table` is updated with new distance only if the newly computed distance is less than the current entry.

 {% highlight python %}
     Node   | Time to Node
-			A      | 5 (2 + 3)
-			B      | 2
+    A      | 5 (2+3, `dist from Start to B` + `dist from B to A`) B      | 2
-			Finish | 7 (5 + 2)
+    Finish | 7 (2+5, `dist from Start to B` + `dist from B to Finish`)
  {% endhighlight %}

-Step 5: Find the next cheapest node, which is A.
+Step 5: Find the next cheapest `unvisited` node from the cost table, which will be `Node A`.

 Step 6: Update the cost for Node A's neighbours
 {% highlight python %}
 			Node   | Time to Node